 - Lesson on Self-Calming Methods: “Downshift to a Lower Gear, with Help From Your Body”

 - Lesson on Reframing Feelings Before Acting on Them: “Slow Down and Look Around You”

 - Lesson on Conflict Resolution: “Find the Best Route to Your Destination” (2013)

 For each lesson, you can access the lesson plan and student activity (or activities) via Word and the student reading via PDF.
 Use these lessons to help your students boost their self-regulation skill development and adapt or modify them as needed.

 Although much attention is paid to self-regulation in children and adolescents, as this is when those skills are developing, it’s also important to keep self-regulation in mind for adults as well.

-Self-Regulation in the Workplace
+Self-Regulation and Navigating the Workplace

 For example, as you can imagine, self-regulation is extremely important in the workplace as well as in the classroom.